prosavage/BedFileVisualizer/README.md

 This program aims to provide people with the ability to visualize BED files.
 If you do not know what a BED file is please see the About Bed Files section.
-The Goal of the program is to help researchers find rare diseases easily by first performing functions such as intersection, window, multi-intersection on the bed files Then by visualizing said bed files below:
+The Goal of the program is to help researchers find rare diseases easily by first performing functions such as intersection, window, multi-intersection on the bed files.

+Then by visualizing said bed files below:

 ![graph-rainbow](https://i.imgur.com/eHkIRPN.png?raw=true)